ironbar/prompt_recovery/docs/modeling/Iteration_13_datacentric_mistral.md

 - [x] New notebook for sequential training
   - [x] Gain more control over wandb for easier inspection
   - [x] Increase batch size and maybe context length
+  - [ ] Make wandb work with sequential runs on the same notebook